 Governing arrangements based on the Constitution have also shown themselves unable to deal with the present.
 Power is increasingly concentrated in the hands of the executive, who rules with no regard for rule of law.
 This is evident in the drone warfare trampling on sovereignty, torture and assassinations, spying, the unending police killings, raids and deportations and more.
 Congress does not function.
 The political parties no longer function.
 The candidates and their backers among the rulers now organize campaigns.
-The primary underway is evidence of this, as candidates vie for funding and approval of the rulers and the party machinery is basically non existent.
+The primary underway is evidence of this, as candidates vie for funding and approval of the rulers and the party machinery as basically non existent.
 The courts do not end or even rein in the criminality of the government and its criminalization of the people.

-All this shows the concept of civil society is being torn to shreds.
+The concept of civil society is being torn to shreds.
 All that is left are police powers, exercised outside the government of laws.
-The current ICE raids against refugees, among the people.
-It is these battles - that are in our hands to decide and where advances can be made - that the rulers want to disrupt and divert with the elections spectacle.
+The current ICE raids against refugees, the bombing of Syria and Yemen, the collective punishment of Muslims and refugees are all evidence of this.
+The police powers maintain the state at all costs regardless of consequences to the people or the environment.